• Skip to main content

 An Investment Policy Statement can formalize courses of action in advance of market unknowns.
 What are some things that you might include in your Investment Policy Statement?
 What might you say to your future self during an entirely rational time now to hopefully deter bad behavior when your emotional self takes over?
 Here are a few items straight from the IPS I use with my own clients:

 As you can see from the two scenarios above, the stakes are extremely high as just one mistake can cause irreparable damage.
 The point of both of these strategies is to dilute the possibility of “relying on your gut instincts.”
-The way I see it, setting rules for when you will or will not sell in various market environments is the closest thing that the average investor has to a retirement superpower.
+The way I see it, s

 As you consider putting these two strategies in place, be sure to complete them when you are thinking rationally — not during a period in which the market is already going haywire.
 Your decisions will probably be much more reasonable.